robmarano/verilog_project_template/README.md

 # verilog_project_template
-Template for a Verilog Project using Linux Makefile and iverlog
+Template for a Verilog Project using Linux Makefile and iverilog